slatedocs/slate/source/motionenginepackets.md

 |       0x41       |      0x10     | CRC  |0x10 (ResetTimeStamp)| Reserved |

 #### FingerGesture Command (0x11)
 In the command mode, this packet enables/disables the streaming of the finger gesture patterns, when Neblina is attached to a finger.
-Currently, the patterns that are being detected are the Swipe Left, Swipe Right, Swipe Up, Swipe Down, Flip Right (clock-wise), and Flip Left (counter clock-wise).
+Currently, the patterns that are being detected are the Swipe Left, Swipe Right, Swipe Up, Swipe Down, Flip Right (clock-wise), Flip Left (counter clock-wise), and Double Tap.
 Byte#8 will be a Boolean value representing the enable/disable command.
 The whole command packet has the following structure:

 | Byte 0 (subsystem) | Byte 1 (length) | Byte 2 (CRC) |  Byte 3 (command)  |Byte 4-7|    Byte 8    |Bytes 9-19|
 |:------------------:|:---------------:|:------------:|:------------------:|:------:|:------------:|---------:|